arzoopatra/AlzPal/README.md

 - Cognitive-enhancing Games designed to stimulate Mental Agility and Memory Retention.

 ⭐ **ChatPal**
-- A Communication Platform for Caregivers and Family Members to stay Connected and provide Support.
+- Communication Platform for Caregivers and Family Members to stay Connected and provide Support.

-⭐**Songs**
+⭐ **Songs**
-- A Collection of calming music and favorite songs to soothe and engage users.
+- Collection of calming music and favorite songs to soothe and engage users.

 ⭐ **Info**
 - Easy access to essential information such as Medical History, Emergency Contacts, and other vital details.